 - The right way to use keywords in your content

 In the past, stuffing keywords into every line of copy on your site was a way to boost your ranking on search engines.
-Google soon realised that people were taking advantage of this loophole and introduced changes to their algorithm to discourage this practice.
+Google soon realised that people were taking advantage of this loophole and introduced changes to their algorithm to discourage this practise.

 So, forget everything you’ve ever read about how many times you should be using keywords in your copy and aim to write for people instead.
 Search engines are now smart enough to know that ‘book’ and ‘books’ is the same thing, so you can introduce keyword variations into your copy.